Application Information for International Students

 Are international students considered for GSAS fellowships and assistantships?

-Non-U.S. citizens and non-U.S. permanent residents must submit appropriate evidence of financial ability.
-The issuance of certificates for student visas (Form I-20) will be delayed until such evidence is received.
-If the applicant's studies are being financed by means of personal savings, parental support, or outside private or government scholarships, or any combination of these resources, he or she must arrange to send official letters or similar certification as proof of such support, together with the Application for a Certificate of Eligibility form (AFCOE).
+If admitted, non-U.S. citizens and non-U.S. permanent residents must submit appropriate evidence of financial ability.
+This information is not needed at the time of application.
+The issuance of certificates for student visas (Form I-20 or DS-2019) will be delayed until such evidence is received.
+If the applicant's studies are being financed by means of personal savings, parental support, or outside private or government scholarships, or any combination of these resources, he or she must arrange to send official letters or similar certification as proof of such support, together with the application for an I-20 or DS-2019.

 Who can I turn to for other information about being an international student at NYU?

 The Office of Global Services (OGS) at NYU is available to assist NYU students.
 The office serves as a central reference point providing assistance in legal, cultural, social and personal matters.
-OISS also guides students in finding other offices at the University that can be helpful.
-The staff of the OISS coordinates programs with and for international students and serves as an advocate for the University’s international community.
-The OISS staff handles all transactions regarding legal status in the United States.
+OGS also guides students in finding other offices at the University that can be helpful.
+The staff of the OGS coordinates programs with and for international students and serves as an advocate for the University’s international community.
+The OGS staff handles all transactions regarding legal status in the United States.
 You may read about their services, sponsored events, and advising information on their web page.

 International students may also consult a Graduate Enrollment Services advisor in the Graduate School.